cumbof/open-omics-api/README.md

 OpenOmics is available at [http://bioinformatics.iasi.cnr.it/openomics/api/routes](http://bioinformatics.iasi.cnr.it/openomics/api/routes)

+### Credits

-Please credit OpenOmics in your manuscript by citing [Smart Persistence and Accessibility of Genomic and Clinical Data](https://doi.org/10.1007/978-3-030-27684-3_2) by Eleonora Cappelli, Emanuel Weitschek, and Fabio Cumbo.
+Please credit OpenOmics in your manuscript by citing:

+> Eleonora Cappelli, Emanuel Weitschek, and Fabio Cumbo.
+"Smart Persistence and Accessibility of Genomic and Clinical Data."
+International Conference on Database and Expert Systems Applications.
+Springer, Cham, 2019. [https://doi.org/10.1007/978-3-030-27684-3_2](https://doi.org/10.1007/978-3-030-27684-3_2)